 - An employer may owe back taxes for failing to pay payroll taxes on an employee wrongly classified as an independent contractor.

-If you are uncertain whether your employees or independent contractors are correctly classified, consult with an experienced employment law attorney at Gignilliat, Savitz and Bettis, LLP.
+If you are uncertain whether your employees or independent contractors are correctly classified, consult with an experienced employment lawyer at Gignilliat, Savitz, and Bettis, LLP.